dzdydx/ave-pm/README.md

 You can download AVE-PM dataset from [Baidu Cloud Link](https://pan.baidu.com/s/1ErDp1zVEe0mugVMmQFbqow?pwd=2979).
 And then unzip the video files into the `dataset/data/videos/` folder.

 ### ⚙️ Data Preparation
-Before training and testing, you need to preprocess the data by extracting audio and visual features.
+Prior to training and evaluation, you'll need to preprocess the data by extracting audio and visual features.

 🔉 **Feature Extraction**

-Initially, you can use the provided feature extraction script to extract features from the raw audio and visual features in AVEPM dataset.
-The script is located at `scripts_helper/encode.py`
+Use the provided script to extract features from raw audio and video data.
+The script is located at `scripts_helper/encode.py`:

 ``` bash
 bash scripts_helper/get_raw_feature.sh
 ```

-This script will extract audio and visual features from the raw videos and store them in the `dataset/data/features` folder.
+This will extract audio and visual features from the videos and store them in `dataset/data/features`.

-You can also use your own feature extraction method if desired.

 🧠 **Event Template and Preprocessing**
-Secondly, you need to get the `event_templates.pkl` file for audio preprocessing.
-And then, you can process audio/video and extract audio/visual features in different methods using the following command:
+First generate the `event_templates.pkl` file for audio preprocessing, then process the audio/video data:

 ``` bash
 # Step 1: get the event_templates.pkl file
 bash scripts_helper/get_template.sh